When you think of Italy, what comes to mind immediately? Rome, Florence, Venice, Naples, Milan, Genoa, Bologna…

 Umbria so happens to be smack in the middle of peninsular Italy.
 For all you Floridians, it’s a bit like the Italian Orlando – location-wise only.
 There are no theme parks, roller coasters or cartoon mice here — just rolling green hills, expansive Lake Trasimeno and miles upon miles of planted fields.

-While I spent my nights at the conference hotel, next time I’m back in Umbria I want to rent an apartment with Wimdu in Perugia, the university town made infamous by the trial of an American student charged with murder, or historic Assisi whose Basilica has the world’s best medieval art collection frescoed on the walls.
+While I spent my nights at the conference hotel, next time I’m back in Umbria I want to rent an apartment in Perugia, the university town made infamous by the trial of an American student charged with murder, or historic Assisi whose Basilica has the world’s best medieval art collection frescoed on the walls.

 Not that my waistline can afford a casual month in Italy.
 I’m still losing the weight I put on last year in Umbria.